-- The regional transportation system plan is designed to serve the travel demand generated by the year 2035 regional land use plan.
-The year 2035 regional land use plan was developed to represent a desired pattern of regional land use and not a projection of current land use development trends toward further decentralization of population, employment, and urban land uses. - There are five elements of the year 2035 regional transportation system plan adopted in 2006: bicycle and pedestrian facilities, public transit, transportation systems management, travel demand management, and arterial streets and highways.
-In addition, elements relating to transportation safety and transportation security were added in 2011 as refinements to the regional transportation system plan. - Highway capacity additions were recommended in the regional transportation system plan to address the traffic congestion that may not be expected to be alleviated by land use, TSM, TDM, bicycle and pedestrian facilities, or public transit measures.
+· Highway capacity additions were recommended in the regional transportation system plan to address the traffic congestion that may not be expected to be alleviated by land use, TSM, TDM, bicycle and pedestrian facilities, or public transit measures.
 The potential of transit, bicycle and pedestrian facilities, TSM, and TDM plan elements to alleviate congestion was first explicitly identified.
-Highway capacity additions were then recommended to be added to the regional

-Forecast year 2011 vehicle-miles of travel totaled 43.5 million on an average weekday, about 6% more than the estimated 40.9 million. transportation plan to resolve, to the extent considered practicable, the residual existing and probable future traffic congestion.
+Highway capacity additions were then recommended to be added to the regional transportation plan to resolve, to the extent considered practicable, the residual existing and probable future traffic congestion.

 The year 2035 regional transportation system plan was based upon forecasts of personal vehicle availability, weekday person trips and vehicle trips, vehicle-miles of travel, and transit ridership.
-This chapter included a review of these forecasts and comparison to actual current estimates, which indicates that the forecasts underlying the plan remain valid for long-range planning.
+This chapter included a review of these forecasts and comparison to actual current estimates, which indicated that the forecasts underlying the plan remain valid for long-range planning.